-We license our software in multiple ways, so we let you choose from two options, sensenet ECM Community and sensenet ECM Enterprise licensing.
-Organizations using sensenet ECM need to choose between either of the two licensing options, as they cannot be combined within an organization.
+We license our software in multiple ways, so we let you choose from two options, sensenet Community and sensenet Enterprise licensing.
+Organizations using sensenet need to choose between either of the two licensing options, as they cannot be combined within an organization.

 For a detailed list of comparision between the Community and Enterprise editions, please visit our licensing comparison page: Differences between Community and Enterprise editions